 - Charts, schematics, diagrams: Create professional charts, schematics, and diagrams from written or hand-drawn information.

 My rate for the editing services above is $35 per hour.
-The amount of time (and therefore money!) it takes to perform the above services varies depending on the complexity of the project and the accuracy of the pattern submitted for editing.
+The amount of time (and therefore money!) it takes to perform the above services varies depending on the complexity of the project.

 Questions?
 Get in Touch, and let’s see if we can work together!